 To actually transform the visitors of your website into leads, it has to serve a real purpose and meet users’ requirements.
 In order to make the platform helpful, you will need to study the needs and pain points of your target audience.

-However, there are a few basic features that your website will need in any case, including:
+However, there are a few basic features of a real estate website that will be needed in any case, including:

 - Advanced filtering